david-shao318/KDD23-ADAC/DOCS.md

 2. Filling the buffer with data.
 Each piece of data is in the form of a 5-tuple: (state, action, next_state, reward, done).
 3. With the buffer and other configuration parameters, a `dac_builder` object is constructed, which processes the buffer, creates a `dac_policy` object, builds the MDP stored by `dac_policy`, and solves it.
 4. At this stage, we are done training ADAC.
-Calling `select_action` with a state tensor on the `dac_policy` will return the action selected by ADAC.
+Calling `select_action` with a state vector on the `dac_policy` will return the action selected by ADAC.

 ### Testing ADAC with Manually Inputted Data